vybhav72954/Git-Action/.github/linters/README.md

 If you believe that some words are wrongly pointed out and/or you want your name to be ignored by the Action.

 It is recommended that you add the word to the [wordlist](.wordlist.txt).

 Kindly note that any wrong edit can cause breaking changes.

+Steps to Consider
+- Use `git checkout` to navigate to the branch in your remote which was used to open the PR.
+- Add the required words in [wordlist](.wordlist.txt) **in your branch**.
-Hence follow the proper format __Remember to add a New Line after every word__.
-Commit this file in the same branch which you opened for the PR, so that in future the unnecessary words are ignored.
+- Remember to add a New Line after every word.
+- `git add .`
+- `git commit -m "Added Words in Wordlist"`
+- `git push -u origin <branch>`

-## Link Check
+## Check Markdown links

 This action checks for dead links/broken links.